 - The Tree of Life - a challenging film by Terence Malick and a score that demands repeated listening

 - The Ides of March - Desplat is also credited with playing the solo flute and piccolo parts

 - My Week with Marilyn - creating Marilyn's Theme with the score composed by Conrad Pope

 - Extremely Loud & Incredibly Close

-- Moonrise Kingdom - the soundtrack features a number of pieces by Benjamin Britten, and the end titles (by Desplat) are done in the style of Britten's "Young Person's Guide to the Orchestra"
+- Moonrise Kingdom - the soundtrack features a number of pieces by Benjamin Britten, including the song from his opera Noye's Fludde "The Spacious Firmament on High" based on Tallis' Canon, and extracts from Britten's Young Person's Guide to the Orchestra based on Purcell's Rondeau and Desplat's own end titles are also done in the style of Britten's "Young Person's Guide to the Orchestra"

 - Rust and Bone